Client Welcome Page

 For general health, it is recommended you drink about a gallon of water a day (this keeps you hydrated and helps flush toxins out from your body).
 For example, if you use a 32oz Hydroflask, it is recommended you fill and consume it at least 4x daily.
 Or about 7½ standard 16.9oz water bottles.

 For resistance training, a flatter, stiff soled shoe is preferred (as opposed to a cushioned running shoe).
 When training, we want to have a stable base to push off from for both safety and efficacy.
-Converse and Vans are common shoes that can be worn, or a more specific training shoe such as Reebok Nanos (wider toe box), Nike Metcons (less wide toe box and stiffer sole) or No Bulls.
+Converse and Vans are commonly owned shoes that can be worn, or a more specific training shoe such as Reebok Nanos (wider toe box sneaker), or my personal favorite that I highly recommend -- barefoot shoes, such as Vivo Barefoot or Feelgrounds.

 If fat loss is a goal, cardio can be a good way to expend additional calories.
 While it is not mandatory to lose fat, cardio can help with aiding in a slight caloric deficit, along with general benefits of overall heart health.